mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 [use your computer to debug webpages running on Safari on iPhones and iPads](https://www.google.com/search?q=safari+remote+debugging+ios).

-I'm most familiar with Chrome so this guide will be using Chrome as an example when refering to tools but most browsers have similar features so it should be easy to apply anything here to all browsers.
+I'm most familiar with Chrome so this guide will be using Chrome as an example when referring to tools but most browsers have similar features so it should be easy to apply anything here to all browsers.

 ## Turn off the cache